AlejandroGiner/Lux-in-Tenebris/README.md

 BT 9, updated for EU4 1.28.\
 changelog

--Caucasus has received a province and tag overhaul, imported from Dynamo's Enhanced Typus mod.
+-Caucasus has received a major overhaul with 18 new provinces, cultures, tags and unique national ideas.

+-Madagascar has received a moderate overhaul with 20 new provinces.

+-Italy has received a light overhaul with 4 new provinces and 15 new tags.

+-Japan has received a moderate overhaul with 14 new provinces and 6 new tags each with their own national ideas plus 2 releasables from vanilla present in 1444.

+-South east Asia has received a major overhaul with +80 provinces, many cultures, missions, tags, 2 new technology groups, disaster, events and national ideas.

+-China superregion has received a major overhaul with many new provinces.

+-Iberia has received a light overhaul with 4 new provinces.

--New tags in America.#1
+-New tags in America scattered around the continent.#1

 -New tags with their own technology group and national ideas in oceania.#1

--New tags in Siberia.
+-4 new tags in Siberia.

 -Madagascar island is now its own region and colonial region.#2

--Revamped Madagascar with many new provinces.

--Several new provinces and tags in Italy.

--Japan overhaul with 14 new provinces and 8 new Clans each with their own national ideas.

--Hong Kong province added to South China.

 -Hong Kong and Macau provinces now have straits to make it possible to blockade them like Venice.

--Several new provinces added to Iberia and Maghreb to represent 1.28 vanilla changes.
+-Several new provinces added to Maghreb to represent 1.28 vanilla changes.

--Basque country province revamped into the 3 historically provinces that formed it.

 -General area adjusting to adapt new 1.28 vanilla changes to already existing Beyond Typus provinces.